Pur3-MAlice/bear-minimum/README.md

   4. Edge
 * I then used the devtools to simulate different screen sizes/devices from 320px up to 2200px in width.
 * In addition to this, I used the dev tools to simulate different products such as the iPhone XR, iPhone 12 Pro, Samsung Galaxy S8+, iPad Air, iPad Mini, Surface Pro 7 and Nest Hub.
+* I also got freinds and my partner to test the site on their own devices - Samsung, Dell Laptops, Self-built desktops and Apple products.

 ### ***Bugs and Fixes:***
 Below is a list of bugs I found during the development process.
 Alot of the bugs and fixes where minor enough that temporary editing in the devtools allowed me to find a quick and simple soultions to most of the bugs almost instantly.
+But here are a few that stumped me enough to write them down.
 1. **Intended Outcome** - The Sign Up form central on the background image
     * ***Issue Found:***
-        *
+        * I wanted to have the input form to be centralised over an image.
+However i ran into issues when trying to have the form flaot over the image whilst staying in the missle of the screen.
+It kept either flaoting below the image and making a gap between the image and the footer - or it was stuck to the top image .
     * ***Solution Used:***
-        *
+        * Thanks to the universal css styling I didn't have to specify the margin 0 auto.
+However there was an issue overall with the padding.
+I trialed different amounts of padding the the devtools and landing on 7.5% over all to stop the form ataching itself to the bottom of the nav bar.
+I also moved the image from being hosted in the html, to being hosted in the css and placed the div for the form inside the 'signup-image' section that would eventually host the background image.
+I then set the wdith of the form to 70% so it wouldn't take up the whole width of the screen.
 1. **Intended Outcome** - The inputs and labels for the form to have their own lines.
     * ***Issue Found:***
-        *
+        * The input for the labels weren't settling on their own 'line'.
+And the Input boxes were not long enough.
+This made the form look smessy and unuseable.
     * ***Solution Used:***
-        *
+        *  I sent the width of the text iput to 50% meaning they would have to take up 50% of the width of the div that they were in.
+This pushed them to a new line.
+I did have to fiddle with the label padding to make sure they all looked like they were on the same line.
+But that eventually worked after a bit of tweaking.
 1. **Intended Outcome** - Have central column for text on the blog page
     * ***Issue Found:***
-        *
+        * My inital grid section wasn't working for the homepage blog teasers the way i wanted it too.
+The grid sections for the text were too small and it overall didn't look right.
     * ***Solution Used:***
-        *
+        * I googled it.
+And used CSS-TRICKS resouce 'How do you make a layout with pictures down one side of a page matched up with paragraphs on the other side?'.
+I used and then modified the code from this and it works.
+I did remove their responsive styling as it didn't fit the style of my site.
 1. **Intended Outcome** - Have fixed copyright statement in footer for all pages
     * ***Issue Found:***
         * I initally had the h4 element above the social media footers elements and tried to used the postion: fixed styling to move it down to the bottom right of the page.
 This did not work and in fact broke up the background of the footer.
     * ***Solution Used:***
         * I moved the div to below the social media links, changed the h4 element to a div instead and simply foated the text right instead of using a fixed postion so the text would not need any responsiveness editing.
 1. **Intended Outcome** - Responsive: Have the spotify elements and the home page blog teasers go from 2 columns to single columns/text going underneth when screens got smaller
     * ***Issue Found:***
         * When making the screen smaller the text in the blog section on the home page and the spotify embedded links in the blogs page were for lack of a better term squished up.
 The text and the buttons looked constrained and they were unreadable.